 3. Razer Cynosa Chroma Gaming Keyboard

-Razer is a name synonymous with gaming accessories, and they've managed to produce a more budget oriented keyboard with the Cynosa while still delivering on some of the better gaming features.
-The Chroma interface gives you access with millions of different colors, and this gaming keyboard can even sync up with existing lighting in your smart home.
+Razer is a name synonymous with quality gaming accessories, and they've managed to produce a more budget-oriented keyboard with the Cynosa while still delivering on some of the better gaming features expected of the brand.
+The Chroma interface gives you access to millions of different colors, and this gaming keyboard can even sync up with any existing smart lighting in your home.

-The anti-rollover and anti-ghosting is pretty impressive too.
+The anti-rollover and anti-ghosting capabilities are pretty impressive here, too.
 You can execute up to ten commands at the same time without having to worry.
-And it's a durable keyboard too.
-It comes backed with a two year manufacturer's warranty and is rated for a life of 80 million clicks.
+It's a durable keyboard too, rated for a life of 80 million clicks and backed by a two-year manufacturer's warranty.

 5. Logitech G413 Backlit Gaming Keyboard

-The keyboard itself is constructed from an alloy of magnesium and aluminum, allowing a higher level of durability.
-And the keys themselves are raised off the keyboard, giving you easy access to the switches and making cleaning a breeze.
+The keyboard itself is constructed from an aluminum and magnesium alloy, allowing for a higher level of durability.
+The keys themselves are raised off the keyboard, giving you easy access to the switches and making routine cleaning a breeze.